GiGurra/fl/README.md

 processNumber(n: int) {ok: int} | {error: string} {
     if n < 0 {
-        early_return {error: "number cannot be negative"}
+        // early_return is a reserved keyword.
+There is no regular 'return' early_return {error: "number cannot be negative"}
     }
-    {ok: n * 2}
+    // The last expression is implicitly returned by default {ok: n * 2}
 }